-The confidentiality by Basic Access Control is a mandatory security feature that shall be implemented by the TOE, too.
-Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].
-Due to the fact that [PP-BAC-MRTD]
+The confidentiality Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
+The MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].